HKervadec/cmp_imgs/README.md

 ![window](readme_imgs/app.png)

+## Todos and stuff
-## Todo
+### Todo
 * Support recursion in folders
-* Add an option to select how many NN we want to select
 * Use a more robust framework for the script parameters
+* Find a way to use FLANN in a multi-process way for knn matching
+* Display score in GUI
+* Handle mirrored images

+### Done
+* Profile the script
+* Find a usable feature extractor to improve performances
+	* ORB is used at the moment.
+	* Started with SIFT, but really really slow during generation and matching.

+### Dropped
 * Add option for the number of nearest neighbors we want to have
-* Find a usable feature extractor to improve performances

-## Done
-* Profile the script
+	* The algorithm can now make a decision, so not useful anymore